 The recipe starts normally enough with two bowls — one for the dry ingredients and one for the wet.
 Except the dry ingredients had a packet of yeast and the wet ingredients included warm milk (presumably to activate the yeast).
 Add the butter, egg and milk in to a medium bowl and whisk it to combine.

 Then add the wet ingredients to the dry flour and yeast mixture (note: the baking soda comes later) and stir until the ingredients are well incorporated.

 After the dough is mixed, THEN add the baking powder.
-This is actually the same method I use in making my Asian steamed buns — but those are little pockets of bread and this is a whole loaf!
+This is actually the same method I use in making my Asian bao buns — but those are little pockets of bread and this is a whole loaf!